HPC Clusters

 • #SBATCH --partition=mcovert: Best for high priority scripts (short queue time) that you cannot risk being preempted.
 The number of available cores is 32 minus whatever is currently being used by other users in the mcovert partition.
 Importantly, if all 32 cores are in use by mcovert users, not only will your script have to wait for resources to free up, so will any workflows.
 As such, treat this partition as a limited resource reserved for high priority jobs.

-Just as with interactive containers, to run scripts directly from your cloned repository and not the snapshot, add the -d flag drop the /vEcoli/ prefix from script names.
+Just as with interactive containers, to run scripts directly from your cloned repository and not the snapshot, add the -d flag and drop the /vEcoli/ prefix from script names.
 Note that changing files in your cloned repository may affect SLURM batch jobs submitted with this flag.

 Other Clusters